Bitcoin Crowned ‘Most Viewed Asset in the US’ Last Month, Along with Tesla Stock

 David Portnoy’s shared content regarding Bitcoin seems to have triggered a bull run for BTC, as traders were perceived to have renewed interest in the digital asset, starting with Wall Street big-timers and corporate firms directing more attention towards Bitcoin.
 One BTC advocate is billionaire hedge fund manager Paul Tudor Jones.
 With the ongoing depreciation of the US dollar sending Bitcoin’s price over the roof, the billionaire had tweeted his regrets and publicly stated yesterday:

-“My bet on #bitcoin as against the deteriorating dollar is doing incredibly well.
+“My bet on #bitcoin as a safe haven against the deteriorating dollar is doing incredibly well.
 My only regret is not buying more.
 I believe this rise in price we’re seeing is far from over.
 In fact, it’s just getting started!”

 Mixed Views on Portnoy’s Bitcoin Strategy